All prices include VAT. To see the price in your currency, click the 'view cart' button.

 Keep up to date with new products and offers by subscribing to the mailing list:

 Phoenix is a powerful tool for creating sustains with movement and character.
 The samples are from synthetic and granulised sources, yet they are rich and organic sounding.
 The presets vary from realistic strings and choirs to sci-fi beeps and pads.
 This versatility is due to some unique scripting, such as the LFO engine; which lets you draw your own waveforms and actually see the modulation happen on the controls.
-Also included is a complete effects page, with phaser, chorus, convolution reverb and more.
-Making new sounds is easy with the randomise button, it's designed to make musical outcomes.

-Phoenix is a Kontakt library designed to be tool for making rich pads using strings and choirs.
+Phoenix is a Kontakt library designed to be a tool for making rich pads using strings and choirs.
 There are 6 oscillators which can be mixed, tuned and panned.
-Each of these layers are great sounding by themselves, but when layered properly can create delicious tones.
+Each of these layers are great sounding by themselves, but when layered properly can create rich tones.
 On this first page are also 2 ADSR envelopes, for the volume, and low pass filter.

 Because this product is not for Kontakt Player, it cannot be added with the ‘add library’ function, you must instead load the .nki files through the file browser, or by dragging and dropping.